This page refers to features of Anduril 1.

 - Add on the magnet in the tailcap.

-Supplementing the flashlight, I also ordered 18650 batteries and chargers:
+Supplementing the flashlight, I also ordered 18650 batteries and a charger:

 I’ve attached the clip to the left side of the button.
 With this setup, I can generally find the button pretty quickly.